Southern Preparatory Academy: Rifle Team

-The Rifle Team is open to all cadets 9-12th grade who have a strong desire to compete on a high school level with air rifles.
-Currently, the Rifle Team shoots in the sportier division and competes with Daisy 853 air rifles.
+The Rifle Team is open to all cadets 9-12th grade who have a desire to compete on a high school level with air rifles.
+The Rifle Team shoots in the sporter division and competes with Daisy 853 air rifles.
 The rifle team competes in the Alabama Northeast Area JROTC Rifle League.
-The league is recognized and uses the National Rifle Association rules for air rifles.
 The teams compete in a 3-position league which consists of the prone, kneeling, and standing positions from 33 ft.
 The team competes every year in the Auburn University War Eagle Invitational where schools from Alabama, Tennessee, Georgia, and Florida compete for two days in the air rifle competitions.
-In 2006, the team came in 3rd at the War Eagle Invitational.
-The Rifle Team members are awarded the Rifle Team cord, ribbon, and, arc after their first competition.
-They can also be awarded marksman, sharpshooter, and expert badges.

-Currently, one rifle team, Team A, consists of five shooters.
-The team practice after school Monday, Tuesday, and, Thursday.